Axes, Plots & Layout#

 • 'surface' – triangulated surface, Z-coloured via colormap.

-• 'scatter' – point cloud, single colour.
+• 'scatter' – point cloud; single colour or per-point colors.

 • 'line' – connected line through 3-D points.